imclarisa/sc-curriculum/Section09/9-Homework.md

 ## Goal: _Capstone work_

 - Setup a MongoDB Atlas Database (online) for your capstone
+- Create at least one API model and route that pertains to your capstone
-- Host the backend on Heroku and connect MongoDB Atlas
+- Host the backend on Render.com and connect MongoDB Atlas using a environment variable
-- Complete your backend and link it to your frontend
+- Connect you hosted API to your capstone SPA
 - Start planning how to present your awesome capstone application on demo day